kjosib/sophie/docs/tech/queue.rst

 to the same thread over and over.

 It seems possible that such a system could enter an undesirable harmonic:
-Some threads comes to be dominated by a small, insular group of actors, while other threads host a great many actors in a giant round-robin.
+Some threads come to be dominated by small, insular groups of actors, while other threads host a great many actors in a giant round-robin.
 Useful work is being done on every thread, but service levels are inconsistent:
 Some actors get dramatically more or less than a fair share of CPU.